kungsik/text-fabric-data/docs/_features/hebrew/etcbc4c/0_wordgrammar.md

 ---|---|---
 [prs](prs) | `+` | pronominal suffix

-The vowel pattern is not present as a separate feature in the database.
+The vowel pattern is not present as a separate feature in the dataset.

 All these features encode the information that is encountered in the text.
 So, although the values carry grammatical information, these features do not label the grammatical information.